 Preference is given to applicants who apply before January 10.
 Fellowships for non-University funds, such as Quinney Fellowships, have different deadlines.
 Please see individual applications for deadlines.

 Contact a faculty member you would like to work with directly.
 Students cannot be admitted to the program without first having a faculty sponsor and funding provided by their sponsor or an outside agency.
 In your email please explain why you are interested in working with your prospective mentor and discuss your qualifications for graduate study, including any undergraduate research.
-Be sure to also include your GPA and GRE scores.
+Be sure to also include your GPA.
+(Please note that the requirement to take the GRE has been removed.)
 To choose a prospective mentor, consult the list of faculty who have current active graduate programs.

-Once you have secured a faculty sponsor and funding, you will be invited to officially apply through the School of Graduate Studies, send official transcripts and GRE scores, and pay the application fee.
+Once you have secured a faculty sponsor and funding, you will be invited to officially apply through the School of Graduate Studies, send official transcripts, and pay the application fee.